mortii/anki-morphs/docs/src/developer_guide/databases.md

 ## ankimorphs.db

-This is an sqlite database with 3 tables:
+This is an sqlite database with three tables:

 ```
 'Cards'